Skip to Content

 Unfortunately, the last time we visited, a brown seaweed called “sargassum” had invaded many of the Riviera Maya’s shores.

-Hopefully, when you visit, you won’t encounter sargassum on that gorgeous Tulum beach you’re lazing about on.
+Hopefully, when you visit, you won’t encounter sargassum on that gorgeous Tulum beach you’re lazing about on (though it’s still an ongoing issue in 2024).

 The scratchy sargassum makes swimming unpleasant.
 Not so good for tourists who like pristine beaches, but great for the coral reefs and marine life, which thrive on the seaweed!